szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 val m = program.foldMap(f2FC).foldMap(f2M or e2M)
 ```

 The standard choice for `M` would be something like `Task`.
-We could then process with something like.
+We could then process with something like

 ```scala
 program.foldMap(f2FC).foldMap(f2M or e2M).unsafeRun()